 The methodology of setting network tariffs will be confirmed prior to a regulatory period of four years.
 The first regulatory period covered the years 2006 - 2009 and the second covers the year 2010 - 2013.
-Prior to confirming the methodology the regulator publishes the guide-lines on details of the methodology and organises public consultation on the guidelines with the stakeholders.
+Prior to confirming the methodology the regulator publishes the guidelines on details of the methodology and organises public consultation on the guidelines with the stakeholders.
 In September 2009 the Energy Market Authority confirmed the methodology for the second regulatory period in 2010 - 2013.
-Energy Market Authority will validate the realized profits of network operations for 2006 - 2009 and give a decision on reasonable pricing for the first regulatory period during autumn 2010.
+Energy Market Authority validated the realized profits of network operations for 2006 - 2009 and gave a decision on reasonable pricing for the first regulatory period the fall of 2010.